K. J. Wright: Las Vegas Raiders

 On September 6, 2021, Wright signed a one-year contract with the Las Vegas Raiders reuniting him with his former Seahawks defensive coordinator Gus Bradley.

 Retirement

 On July 27, 2022, Wright signed a one-day contract to officially retire as a member of the Seahawks.

+Coaching career

+On March 4, 2024, Wright announced on social media that he had been hired as the assistant linebackers coach for the San Francisco 49ers.
+However, on May 24, his title was changed to defensive quality control coach.